 The Madeira mealybug, Phenacoccus madeirensis Green (Hemiptera: Pseudococcidae), is a cosmopolitan polyphagous insect that has been detected on plants in over 60 taxonomic families, including some important agricultural and ornamental species, and is particularly difficult to manage due to its cryptic nature (Chong 2005).
 At 25 oC, female P. madeirensis develop from egg to adult in approximately 30 days (Chong et al. 2003).
 Males require 33 days because they have an additional 4th nymphal instar.
 The egg stage lasts about 8 days followed by the 1st instar nymph or crawler for another 9 days.
 The remaining 2 female nymphal instars take 6-7 days each; whereas, the 3 for males last about 7, 3, and 6 days, respectively.
 The male 2nd instar nymph secretes a waxy filamentous test before molting into the 3rd and 4th instars.
 Males emerge as non-feeding, winged adults; females are wingless.

 Historically, P. madeirensis has been controlled by insecticides, such as profenophos, chlorpyriphos, buprofezin, dimethoate, imidacloprid, dinotefuran, thiamethoxam, and tau-fluvalinate, among others (Willmott & Cloyd 2013).
-These compounds affect different metabolic pathways, e.g., disrupting the insect nervous system or the biosynthesis of chitin, thereby killing mealybugs (Cloyd & Bethke 2011).
+These compounds affect different metabolic pathways, e.g., disrupting the insect nervous system or the biosynthesis of chitin (Cloyd & Bethke 2011).
 However, the frequent and often indiscriminate use of some broad spectrum insecticides has induced insecticide resistance in target insects, as well as caused collateral damage in non-target species.
 Several of these insecticides also can negatively affect human health (Desneux et al. 2007; Vijverberg & vanden Bercken 1990; Wendt-Rasch et al. 2003; WHO 2009; Saillenfait et al. 2015).
 Consequently, alternatives to broad spectrum insecticides are needed for controlling P. madeirensis on ornamental plants (Guerrero 2014).
-Biorational insecticides are available (Horowitz et al. 2009; Fishel 2016) but they must be effective and cause minimal phytotoxicity, among other side effects (Osborne 1986; Cloyd & Bethke 2011).
+Biorational insecticides are available (Horowitz et al. 2009; Fishel 2016) but they must be effective and minimize phytotoxicity (Osborne 1986; Cloyd & Bethke 2011).

-The objective of this study was to develop an acceptable biorational insecticide dip for coleus cuttings, Plectranthus scutellarioides, variety Big Red Judy, infested with P. madeirensis, and to compare its efficacy with the ornamental plant industry standard insecticide dip, a synthetic pyrethroid, Mavrik Aquaflow® (22.3% tau-fluvalinate and 77.7% other ingredients) (Wellmark International, Schaumburg, Illinois).
-The dip treatment is used to eliminate mealybugs from coleus cuttings before they are planted, thus minimizing the level of infestation and damage on full-grown plants.
+The objective of this study was to develop an acceptable biorational insecticide dip for coleus cuttings, Plectranthus scutellarioides variety Big Red Judy, infested with P. madeirensis, and to compare its efficacy with the ornamental plant industry standard insecticide dip, Mavrik Aquaflow® (22.3% tau-fluvalinate;) Wellmark International, Schaumburg, Illinois).
+Dip treatments are used to eliminate mealybugs from coleus cuttings before they are planted, thus minimizing the level of infestation and damage on full-grown plants.

 Materials and Methods